KRR-Oxford/Guarded-saturation-experiments/README.md

 # Experiments on Guarded Saturation

-The following assumes that its projects have been cloned at the root of the Guarded-saturation project.
+The following assumes that this project has been cloned at the root of the Guarded-saturation project.

 ## How to run an experiment